Hanseltu/write-a-C-interpreter/README.md

 # About

-Behand are important information to write the interpreter in [write-a-C-interpreter](https://github.com/lotabout/write-a-C-interpreter)
+Behand informations are important ones to write the interpreter in [write-a-C-interpreter](https://github.com/lotabout/write-a-C-interpreter)

 I just move them out in the place.